Industry Trends Dec 8, 2022 2 min read

 Sustainability Retail Trends Can’t Be Ignored

 Research overwhelmingly shows that sustainable business practices are good business.
 Is your organization taking steps toward going green?
+These are some ways you can get started.

 I grew up recycling, and for many years, I believed that it made me very eco-friendly.
 What I didn’t realize until I was older was that while recycling is a good practice, it is on the lower end of the impact scale, with other activities having a much larger influence on the well-being of the planet.
 One area where I’ve personally been focused over the past few years is shopping more sustainably, and in that I’m not alone.
 According to one survey, 59% of consumers in the US prefer to shop for sustainable brands.